 3A1 and 3A3 assumed.
 Pre-module reading about Fortran helpful

 - provide an introduction to the field of computational fluid mechanics.

-- help students develop an understanding of how numerical techniques are devised and analysed with solution of fluid flow problems as the target.
+- help students develop an understanding of how numerical techniques are devised.

-- provide some experience in the software engineering skills associated with the implementation of these techniques in practical computer codes.
+- implement these techniques in practical computer codes.